How do credit/no-credit courses count?

 Additional Positions with Sociology Background

-Master of Science, Higher Education Student Affairs at Indiana University
+Master of Science, Higher Education Student Affairs and Enrollment Services at Indiana University

-1) Graduate Student - Candidate for Master of Science, Higher Education Student Affairs at Indiana University, May '09
+1) Graduate Student - Candidate for Master of Science, Higher Education Student Affairs and Enrollment Services at Indiana University, May '09

 2) Graduate Assistant (Career Advisor)